zyinter2008/QuickSort/README.md

 # QuickSort

-This is a method for quick sort of int array.
+This is a program for basic sort algorithms of int array.